rodtheo/snakemake_pipelines/README.md

 ## Quick usage

-In each sub-folder that contains an specific pipeline (e.g. evaluation or ont assembler) we have 3 very important files: `config.yaml`, `samples.tsv`.
-These control, respectively, the configuration parameters that will be used during pipeline execution and the input files that will start your analysis.
-If you change the name of these files, please, modify the corresponding Snakefile variable.
+In each sub-folder that contains an specific pipeline (e.g. evaluation or ont assembler) we have 3 very important files: `config.yaml`, `samples.tsv` and `Snakefile_<pipeline name>`.
+These control, respectively, the configuration parameters that will be used during pipeline execution, the input files that will start your analysis and, the third file, defines the pipeline using the snakemake syntax.

+Therefore, to execute the pipeline in your data you should only modify the files `config.yaml` and `samples.tsv` filling in the required variables.

-After this you should run snakemake inside each specific pipeline folder.
+After this you should be able to run the pipelines with a simple command.

-Example of running evaluate assembly pipeline:
+For example, we can run the general evaluate assembly pipeline with 10 cores using the following command inside the folder `evaluate_assemblies`:

 ```{bash}
 snakemake -s Snakefile_evaluate --cores 10